sifatmahmud/sifatmahmud/README.md

 #### Web developer, Designer

 Hello!
-I'm Sifat Mahmud, I'm a web developer/designer.I am experienced in Python, custom code, Html, Css, Javascript, Wordpress, Graphics design, Photoshop, illustrator.
-Now I also on the journey of learning django, react js and bootstrap framework.
-My objective is to write well designed, testable, efficient code by using best web development practices.I do custom design and development.
-I also do logo design and others type of custom design.
+I'm Sifat Mahmud, I'm a web developer/designer.I am good in Python, Html, Css, Javascript, Reactjs, Graphics design.
+Now I also on the journey of learning DSA, react js and bootstrap framework.
+My objective is to write well designed, testable, efficient code by using best practices.I do custom design and development.

 #### Skills:  HTML / CSS / JS / Reactjs / Python / Graphics design